stanchan/clock-8001/README.md

 ### LTC timecode support

 The clock can be used to display a SMPTE LTC time.
-This requires a Hifiberry ADC+ DAC Pro hat: https://www.hifiberry.com/shop/boards/hifiberry-dac-adc-pro/ Currently only the hifiberry hat is supported, as most soundcards need device specific configuration.
-It is recommended to use the pin headers for balanced audio input and to wire the incoming mono LTC signal to both left and right channels.
+This requires a Hifiberry ADC+ DAC Pro hat: https://www.hifiberry.com/shop/boards/hifiberry-dac-adc-pro/ or Interpace Industries USB AiO interface.
+Currently only these two options for audio input are supported.

+For Hifiberry it is recommended to use the pin headers for balanced audio input and to wire the incoming mono LTC signal to both left and right channels.

+Other usb audio interfaces might work, but they are completely untested and no support is offered for them.

 ## matrix-clock - Dedicated led matrix clock